mauritssilvis/patterns/java/src/main/java/nl/mauritssilvis/patterns/java/singleton/README.md

 ## Introduction

-With this part of the [Patterns > Java](..) project, I provide implementations of the singleton pattern in Java.
+With this part of the [Patterns > Java](..) project, I provide implementations of the singleton design pattern in Java.

-TODO: List the available numbered sections.
+In what follows, I give an overview of these [implementations](#1-implementations).

-TODO: Refer to information about the singleton design pattern.
+For general information about the singleton design pattern, refer to the [singleton section](../../../../../../../../../#311-singleton).

 ## 1. Implementations